jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

 ### Input for the analysis

-The text file that will be the input for our goal script(s) include a line for each variable position, or SNP, in the alignment to the reference.
+The text file that will be the input for our goal script(s) includes a line for each variable position, or SNP, in the alignment to the reference.

 The file has a column for each one of the following details: